cs210/cargi-ios/tutorial.md

 Hi!
 Welcome to Cargi, your one-stop personal driving assistant.

-Cargi automatically guesses where you’re driving to based on your calendar, and who you’re most likely to want to contact while you’re driving.
+Cargi automatically guesses where you’re driving to based on your calendar and location history, and who you would most likely want to contact while you’re driving.
+Cargi does this through machine learning methods - the more data Cargi has, the smarter she becomes.

 Use our one-touch buttons to navigate to your destination, go to your music app, or find nearby gas.